 P. Sai-wing Ho, Ph.D.
 Stanford University and B.Soc.Sci.
 University of Hong Kong, is Associate Professor of Economics.
 He specializes in trade and development, with a minor focus on East and Southeast Asia.
 His dissertation, which combined theoretical analysis and a case study, is entitled "Essays on Ricardo's Trade-Growth Analysis, with an Application to the Postwar Growth Experience in Hong Kong."
 Dr. Ho has published articles in the Cambridge Journal of Economics, Review of Political Economy, Metroeconomica, Journal of Economic Issues, Forum for Social Economics, and Contributions to Political Economy, and has served as a referee for most of these journals.
 His book, Rethinking Trade and Commercial Policy Theories: Development Perspectives, was published by Edward Elgar Publishing in 2010.
 He gave a talk at the Chinese Academy of Social Sciences in Beijing in 2013 and at several other universities in China and Hong Kong, and has taught at Renmin University in Beijing.

 Ginni Ishimatsu, Ph.D.
-University of California at Berkeley.
-Associate Professor of Religious Studies, specializing in Hindu religious and ritual traditions.
+University of California at Berkeley, is Associate Professor of Religious Studies, specializing in Hindu religious and ritual traditions.
 She is the director of the Asian Studies program.
-She is the author of a book manuscript, Between Text and Tradition: Hindu Ritual and Politics in South India, and has co-authored a translation of the Kriyakramadyotika, a medieval Sanskrit text used in modern Hindu temple worship (Chennai, India: KSRI, forthcoming in 2014).
+She is the author of a book manuscript, Between Text and Tradition: Hindu Ritual and Politics in South India, and has co-authored a translation of the Kriyakramadyotika, a medieval Sanskrit text used in modern Hindu temple worship (Chennai, India: KSRI, forthcoming).
 She has published articles in Oxford Bibliographies Online, Contributions to Indian Sociology, Journal of Oriental Research and has served on the editorial board of the Journal of the American Academy of Religion.
 In 2006 she received DU's William T. Driscoll Master Educator award.

 Sarah Morelli, Ph.D.
 Harvard University,is Associate Professor of Ethnomusicology at the University of Denver's Lamont School of Music.
 A specialist in classical music and dance of North India, she teaches courses on world musics, leads a North Indian classical performance ensemble, and coordinates the Expanding Horizons Initiative at Lamont.
 Dr. Morelli has studied Hindustani vocal music and the sarod with the legendary musician, Ustad Ali Akbar Khan and continues to learn from his disciples Pandit Rajeev Taranath, Dr. George Ruckert, and Steve Oda.
 Dr. Morelli also has trained with virtuosic Kathak master, Pandit Chitresh Das and his senior disciple Gretchen Hayden.
 Her forthcoming book, Tales of a Modern Guru: Pandit Chitresh Das and Indian Classical Dance in Diaspora (University of Illinois Press, forthcoming) is an ethnographic account of Pandit Das's dance company and school, his contributions to kathak dance, and processes of culture-change in artistic diasporas.
 These issues also inform her earlier work on hip hop and youth culture in South Korea.
 WEBSITE